 # paste r result "address:12 NE 1st Street;city:New York;state:NY;status:Donor;tier:Gold"

 Which is an example of how you can use paste to concatenate strings in R to build complex formats.
-R collapse allows you to speed up the process.
+R collapse allows you to speed up the string manipulation process.

 Shortcuts – paste vs. paste0 functions

 The default value of sep is a blank space.
-Since reducing a vector to a string without any separating space is a common use case, a shorthand version of the function has been developed.
-The paste0 function has a zero length space as it’s default value for sep.
+Since reducing a vector to a string value without any separating space is a common use case, a shorthand version of the function sequence has been developed.
+The paste0 function has a zero length space as it’s default value for separator.
 In effect, using paste0 is the same as declaring:

 # paste0 - concatenate strings in r without space > paste0('my','lazy','dog') "mylazydog" > paste('my','lazy','dog','sep'= '') "mylazydog" # paste0 yields the same result as a longer paste r statement

-That covers paste0; it is basically just a helper function to keep your code clean.
+That covers paste0; it is basically just a helper function to keep your each code object and element clean in your new string.
 You can use to quickly roll up data.
-If you need to work with multiple pieces, remember to look at r collapse as indicated above.
+If you need to work with multiple vector arguments in a dataframe or array, remember to look at the R collapse concatenation operator as indicated above.

 For more information about handy functions for cleaning up data, check out our functions reference.